ArcherBright123/eeleM/README.md

 + Down Air now Spikes
 + Neutral B now does the max damage: 487% (Am going to remove this, might be a bit too broken)
 + Neutral B then Spit (Press A) Insta Kills.
-+ Kirby's Up B is no longer absolute shit.
++ Kirby's Up B is no longer absolute doodoo.
 + Kirby Down B Now Freezes Kirby (Can break out of it, and a broken edgeguarding & Gatekeeping tool) Also spikes.